 An interesting as well as a very important part of this department is found in the Meter Test Car.
 To observe it in operation is well worth your time, as it is especially interesting to those who appreciate accuracy and fine work and also to those who like to see unique, well designed and orderly apparatus functioning.
 Pay it a visit at your first opportunity.
-We know you have never seen anything like it before, their for coats all summer.
+We know you have never seen anything like it before.

-Everybody is anticipating a wonderful vacation this year, even if they do have to wear proud of her.
+Everybody is anticipating a wonderful vacation this year, even if they do have to wear their fur coats all summer.

-Miss Hazel Rector is an excellent card record clerk, but if she were to develop her talent for drawing, she'd make everyhody sit up and take notice.
-She sure is a "wiz" and we're
+Miss Hazel Rector is an excellent card record clerk, but if she were to develop her talent for drawing, she'd make everybody sit up and take notice.
+She sure is a "wiz" and we're proud of her.